dduportal/alpine2docker/README.md

 * Default to NAT network
 * Default to 2 vCPUs and 4 Gb memory
 * OpenSSH server
-* Bash, curl, sudo
+* Bash, curl, sudo, rsync
 * Administrative user *alpine* (password is the same)
-* Docker Engine 1.13.0
+* Docker Engine
-* Docker Compose 1.10.0
+* Docker Compose
 * Docker Bash Completion
 * *NOT in the box:*
-  - No VirtualBox addition (meaning: no shared filesystem with the host)
+  - No VirtualBox addition (meaning: no shared filesystem with the host by default, unless using rsync)
   - No USB
   - No Audio